Designing Simple Mechanisms: Thinking contingently about unobserved moves by other players

 A symmetric argument establishes that the participant should quit when the price exceeds their value.
 Suppose that the participant values the object at \$40 and the price rises to \$41.
-If they quit, then their payoff is zero for sure.
-If instead they keep bidding, then their payoff is no more than zero, because now they can only win at prices above \$41.
+If the participant quits, then their payoff is zero for sure.
+If instead the participant keeps bidding, then their payoff can never be positive, because now they can only win at prices above \$41.

-In hindsight, the distinction between second-price and ascending auctions looks trivial: To play optimally in a second-price auction, you need to compare strategies case-by-case\footnote{Unless you notice, as Vickrey did, the isomorphism to the ascending auction.
-In a lab experiment, \cite{breitmoser2022obviousness} found that subjects are more likely to bid truthfully in second-price auctions when the mechanism is framed in a way that makes the isomorphism salient.}, whereas to play optimally in an ascending auction, you need not make that comparison.
+In summary, we can distinguish dynamic ascending auctions and second-price sealed-bid auctions in this way: To play optimally in a second-price auction, you need to compare strategies case-by-case, whereas to play optimally in an ascending auction, you need not make that comparison.

-We can generalize this idea to any extensive-form mechanism.
-Strategy $S_n$ \textit{obviously dominates} strategy $S'_n$ if at any information set where $S_n$ and $S'_n$ choose different actions for the first time, the worst-case payoff under $S_n$ is at least as good as the best-case payoff under $S'_n$.\footnote{This results in a partial ranking of strategies, that can be understood as a weakening of a standard monotonicity axiom for choice under uncertainty \citep{echenique2022twofold}.} (When the worst case from $S_n$ is preferred to the best case from $S'_n$, a case-by-case comparison is not needed.)
-As we just saw, in ascending auctions, the truthful strategy obviously dominates any other strategy.
-A mechanism is \textit{obviously strategy-proof} (OSP) if the truthful strategy is obviously dominant \citep{li2017obviously}.
+In \cite{li2017obviously}, I generalized this idea to any extensive-form mechanism.
+A strategy is \textit{obviously dominant} if, for any deviating strategy, at any information set where the two strategies choose different actions for the first time, the worst-case payoff under the dominant strategy is at least as good as the best-case payoff under the deviation.
+(When the worst case from the dominant strategy is preferred to the best case from the deviation, a case-by-case comparison is not needed.)
+A mechanism is \textit{obviously strategy-proof} if the truthful strategy is obviously dominant.

-Some strategy-proof mechanisms are not obviously strategy-proof.
-At the moment you submit your bid in a second-price auction, bidding your value can lead to a zero payoff, whereas bidding above your value can yield a positive payoff.
-Thus, truthful bidding is not an obviously dominant strategy.
+Dyamic ascending auctions are obviously strategy-proof.
+In contrast, at the moment you submit your bid in a second-price sealed-bid auction, bidding your value can lead to a zero payoff (if you lose), whereas bidding above your value can yield a positive payoff (depending on the second-price bid).
+Thus, truthful bidding is not an obviously dominant strategy, and second-price auctions are not obviously strategy-proof.

 Every obviously strategy-proof mechanism is strategy-proof.
 In fact, a stronger claim holds: Every obviously strategy-proof mechanism is \textit{weakly group strategy-proof}, meaning that no coalition of players can jointly deviate and all strictly benefit.
 We will prove the contrapositive.
 Suppose the mechanism is not weakly group strategy-proof.
 Then there exists a strategy profile and a deviating coalition, such that the deviation is strictly profitable for every member.
 Along the resulting path-of-play, consider the first coalition member to deviate from the truthful strategy.
 That player strictly benefits, so at that information set, one possible outcome from the deviating strategy is strictly better than one possible outcome from the truthful strategy.
 It follows that the truthful strategy is not obviously dominant, which completes the proof.